Today's Blog Topic: "THE BENEFITS OF BEING RIGHTEOUS"

 Now, I did not mean to go too deep into explaining how we become righteous, that is for another time.
-I merely wanted to tout the number of references in proverbs 11-14 that mention the positive attributes and outcomes for being righteous and living a righteous lifestyle.
-I have heard Joseph Prince say on one of his many broadcasts that righteousness is merely: RIGHT THINKING, RIGHT BELIEVING AND RIGHT LIVING.
+I merely wanted to tout the number of references in Proverbs 11-14 that mention the positive attributes and outcomes of being righteous and living a righteous lifestyle.
+I have heard Joseph Prince say on one of his many broadcasts that righteousness is mere: RIGHT THINKING, RIGHT BELIEVING AND RIGHT LIVING.
 THAT IS AS SIMPLE AS IT GETS.

 So now let me do as I intended and give you at least the first 12 positive benefits of being righteous as underscored in Proverbs 11-14.

-- Proverbs 11:5 “the righteousness of the blameless make their paths straight.”
+Proverbs 11:5 "the righteousness of the blameless makes their paths straight."

-- Proverbs 11: 30 “the fruit of the righteous is a tree of life, and the one who is wise laves lives.”
+Proverbs 11: 30 "the fruit of the righteous is a tree of life, and the one who is wise saves lives."

 Enjoy your day and: DON'T FORGET TO SAY YOUR PRAYERS.